wharton/django-base-theme/README.md

 3.)
 If you need to update any of these apps, just include "--upgrade" at the end of the pip install.

-#### To customize your app's styles
+#### To customize your project's or app's styles and javascript

 1.)
-Create a new folder in your project directory called "static_dev."
+Create a new folder in your project directory called "assets"

 2.)
-Create a new folder in static_dev and call it the name of your app.
-So, if your app is "polls,"
-    your folder would be called "polls."

-3.)
-Create your stylesheets in that folder.
+Create your custom stylesheets and/or javascript files in the assets folder.
 Below is an example breakdown:

 <pre><code>project/
 		manage.py